cross-seed/cross-seed.org/docs/basics/options.md

 ```

 If you specify an option both on the command line and in the config file, the
-command line value will override the config file value.
+command line value will override the config file's value.

 ## Options on the command line